bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/more.rst

 More
 ----

-The |ivy-engine| docker image is provided here: `Docker Hub
+The Axon Ivy Engine docker image is provided here: `Docker Hub
 <https://hub.docker.com/r/axonivy/axonivy-engine/>`_.
 The :file:`Dockerfile`
-of the |ivy-engine| image is open source and can be inspected on :link-url:`GitHub <docker-image>`.
+of the Axon Ivy Engine image is open source and can be inspected on :link-url:`GitHub <docker-image>`.
 In case you want to build your own image maybe with another base image then you can use this :file:`Dockerfile` as a template.